 CITI Program has created resources to help the research community understand the revisions to the Common Rule.
 These resources were developed with the assistance of expert authors and peer reviewers.

 Revisions to Current Content

-Module ID numbers will not change, nor will any aspect of an organization's course requirements (for example, module status such as "Required" or "Optional" or passing score requirements).
+Module ID numbers did not change, nor did any aspect of an organization’s course requirements (for example, module or passing score requirements).

 How does this affect organizations?